This chapter sets out what the local authority will need to consider when a family is referred for or requests accommodation and/or financial support:

 - Refused asylum seeker when the person claimed asylum in-country (usually at the Asylum Screening Unit in Croydon), rather than at port of entry (for example, at an airport immediately on arrival to the UK before passing through immigration control)

-Paragraph 1 of Schedule 3 sets out the legislation under which such migrants are excluded from receiving assistance.
-The legislation relevant to families is set out in the table below.
+Paragraph 1 of Schedule 3 sets out the legislation that the exclusion applies to.
+The legislation relevant to families requesting support is set out in the table below.

 |UK region||Excluded legislation|